TheodorAraps/NTUA-Foundations-of-Computer-Science/README.md

 # Foundations of Computer Science - National Technical University of Athens
-All 3  Assignments for the lesson Foundations of Computer Science.
+All 3  Assignments for the course Foundations of Computer Science.